-Consistent and on-going oversight of National Grid energy efficiency planning and implementation activity occurs both through direct interaction with National Grid staff, and through participation in the Collaborative process (timeline documented in Section V).
-For program year 2012, the Consultant Team's oversight of the planning process occurred at a much deeper level than ever before, as illustrated below:
+Consistent and on-going oversight of National Grid energy efficiency planning and implementation activity takes place both through direct interactions with National Grid staff, and through participation in the Collaborative process (timeline documented in Section V).
+For program year 2013, the Consultant Team's oversight of the planning process occurred at a much deeper level than ever before, as illustrated below:

-- The Consultant Team reached out to National Grid analysts and project managers to flag and address a detailed and prioritized list of issues.
-The scope of the issues investigated and reviewed was broad and included a number of issues related to both program design and cost effectiveness (examples provided below). - The analysts on the Consultant Team reviewed National Grid's cost-effectiveness screening process.
-First, during a meeting with National Grid, the Team reviewed the screening tool's general structure, inputs, net-to-gross assumptions, realization rates, costs, etc. In addition, for the first time in the EEPP review process, National Grid's cost-effectiveness screening tool was made available to the Consultant Team.
-This allowed the Team to directly review assumptions at the program and the aggregated measure level.
-As part of this process, several minor issues were flagged by the Consultant Team and addressed by National Grid.
-The review of the screening process has made marked progress compared to prior years' plan review; the integration of the screening tool, tracking tool, and TRM will continue to be reviewed going forward. - The Consulting Team found that the overwhelming majority of the modeling and costeffectiveness assumptions reviewed were reasonable and well-supported.
-Any costeffectiveness issues flagged in the screening tool and in the review of the EEPP were addressed at the portfolio and program level by reaching out to National Grid's analyst team.
-In addition, the Consultant Team's deeper involvement in program design review lead to a tighter scrutiny of cost-effectiveness metrics associated with the programs.

-Program design and cost-effectiveness recommendations are closely connected and many program design recommendations are made to improve programs cost-effectiveness (e.g. a change in measure mix).
-Examples of these issues include:
+- The Consultant Team worked with National Grid analysts and project managers to identify, prioritize, and address pertinent issues.
+The scope of the issues investigated and reviewed was broad and related to both program design and cost effectiveness (examples provided below). - Consultant Team analysts reviewed several drafts of the benefit/cost model associated with each of the EEPP drafts.
+This allowed for a much deeper review of the assumptions in the screening tool than ever before.
+As part of this review, several minor issues were identified in the TRM and benefit/cost model and addressed by National Grid. - The Consulting Team found that the overwhelming majority of the modeling and cost-effectiveness assumptions reviewed were reasonable and well-supported.
+Any cost-effectiveness issues identified in the benefit/cost model and in the review of the EEPP were addressed at the portfolio and program level by National Grid's analyst team.
+In addition, the Consultant Team's continued deep involvement in program design review led to heightened scrutiny of cost-effectiveness metrics associated with the programs.
+Program design often impacts cost-effectiveness and many program design recommendations are made to improve program cost-effectiveness (e.g. a change in measure mix).
+Examples of these issues include: - Strategically adjusting incentive levels for measures in the HVAC and EnergyWise Multifamily program - Adjusting measure assumptions to account for the latest federal standard as baseline for savings calculations